rioki/glt/README.md

 OpenGL Transformation Library
 =============================

-There are many cases where you need compute a simple projection or movel-view matrix, but you don't need a full linear algebra library. glt was built for exactly this case.
+There are many cases where you need to compute a simple projection or model-view matrix, but you don't need a full linear algebra library. glt was built for exactly this case.
 It emulates the OpenGL 1.0 transformation functions, but work on float arrays, that can then be passed to GLSL shaders.